 It should mention the basis of achieving the opinion as reported and the facts of the premise.

 #8 – Other Reporting Responsibility

-Any other responsibility relating to reporting exists, the same should be mentioned.
-This may include Regulatory requirements.
+Any other responsibility relating to reporting exists, the auditor has to mention the same.
+It may include Regulatory requirements.